greengerong/rebirth-ng/src/app/exports/README.md

     }

-And use `RebirthUIModule` to declare on your feature module:
+And use `RebirthNGModule` to declare on your feature module:

     @NgModule({
-      imports: [CommonModule, FormsModule, RebirthUIModule],
+      imports: [CommonModule, FormsModule, RebirthNGModule],
       exports: [DatePickerDemoComponent],
       declarations: [DatePickerDemoComponent],
       providers: [],